 4. His mother was overwhelmed with her fussy baby.

-A bear had got into the cabin.
+A bear got into the cabin.
 Can you determine what kind of bear it was?
 Read more about bears and use the animal research notebook page to record what you learn.
 You could also write a short report on bears including information on their habitat, foods, care of young, lifespan, etc.

 To access all of the lessons in this Sign of the Beaver Lapbook, subscribe to Homeschool Share’s email list using the form in this post.

-Sign of the Beaver Lapbook and Notebook Printables
+Sign of the Beaver Lapbook Activities

 This file includes several printables for your student’s Sign of the Beaver lapbook or notebook.
 Many of the pages are full sheets, so we recommend using the lapbook pieces on three-hole punched cardstock and adding everything to a notebook.

 - Sign of the Beaver Book Information Notebooking Page